 - 3% cash-back on airfare, hotels, car rentals, cruises, rideshares, travel agencies (including Costco Travel)

-- 4% cash-back at gas stations, including Costco gas stations, up to $7,000 in purchases each year
+- 4% cash-back at gas stations, including Costco gas stations, and EV charging purchases, up to $7,000 in purchases each year

 |Costco and Costco Online|